thomasWeise/moptipy/README.md

    - `mean`: the arithmetic mean of the best objective values reached over all runs
    - `sd`: the standard deviation of the best objective values reached over all runs
    - `mean1`: the arithmetic mean of the best objective values reached over all runs, divided by the lower bound (or goal objective value)
-   - `mean(FE/ms)`: the arithmetic mean of objective function evaluations performed per millisecond, over all runs
+   - `mean(fes)`: the arithmetic mean of the index of the last objective function evaluation (FE) which resulted in an improvement, over all runs
    - `mean(t)`: the arithmetic mean of the time in milliseconds when the last improving move of a run was applied, over all runs
 2. The second part of the table presents one row for each algorithm with statistics aggregated over all runs on all instances.
    By default, it holds the following information: